Simple-Configuration-Server/simple-configuration-server/CONTRIBUTING.md

 issue first, as described in section 1.
-This ensures that (1) there is only one person or group of persons, developing a feature, rather than multiple people developing the same thing side-by-side, and (2) people are not submitting merge-requests for changes that will never be added to the source-code.
-Please wait for a response from a maintainer before submitting a merge-request.
-Merge-requests not linked to an issue will be ignored.
+This ensures that (1) there is only one person or group of persons, developing a feature, rather than multiple people developing the same thing side-by-side, and (2) people are not submitting pull-requests for changes that will never be added to the source-code.
+Please wait for a response from a maintainer before submitting a pull-request.
+Pull-requests not linked to an issue will be ignored.

 The general process of contributing a new feature is as follows:
 1. Create a fork of this repository under your own account, and create a new